SkepticMystic/breadcrumbs-docs/Guides/Layered Daily Notes.md

-This guide will show you how to create a layered hierarchy of dates leveraging your Daily Note structure:
+This guide will show you how to create a layered hierarchy of Daily, Monthly, and Yearly Notes.
+The end result will allow you to quickly traverse through your Daily Notes, and see them in the context of the month and year they belong to.

-%% TODO: Add more content between these two paragraphs, so that the og display text doesn't have mermaid code in it %%

 ```mermaid
 flowchart BT